Smartling/SmartlingHelp/_v2endpoints/strings/get-string-translations.md

       required: false
       description_markdown: |
         Hashcodes for each string you want to get translations for.
+    - title: retrievalType
+      type: string
+      required: false
+      description_markdown: |
+        Sets the types of translations you want returned. `published` will only return translations that have completed their workflows and been published. `pending` will return any saved translations.
     - title: limit & offset
       type: string
       required: false